cloudogu/gitops-playground/docs/developers.md

 ## Testing

 1. There are integration tests implemented by Junit.
 Classes marked with 'IT' and the end.
-2. Long living tests marked with 'LongIt'.
+2. Long running tests are marked with 'LongIT'.
 3. Main Branch executes both, feature-branches only IT.

 ### Usage